 And I feel completely betrayed.

-Just one of them may be great.
+This one may be great.

 Hang on here just a second.